 The following information is provided by the American Dental Association.
-Please feel free to call us if you have specific questions regarding our emergency services.
+Please feel free to contact us at 304-243-9010 if you have specific questions regarding our emergency services.

 There are a number of simple precautions you can take to avoid accident and injury to your teeth.
 One way to reduce the chances of damage to your teeth, lips, cheek and tongue is to wear a mouthguard when participating in sports or recreational activities that may pose a risk.
 Avoid chewing ice, popcorn kernels and hard candy, all of which can crack a tooth.
 Cut tape using scissors rather than your teeth.